 Icinga’s user interface is relatively clean.
 It is plugins that make a stand out Icinga.
 It provides you with many plugins that conduct various monitoring tasks.
 Even for Windows and Linux, they have unique plugins.
 You can also build your plugin also from scratch.

-The alert system of the software notifies the user via SMS or test so that you can reach to your environment even though you are not monitoring t directly.
+The alert system of the software notifies the user via SMS or test so that you can reach your environment even though you are not monitoring t directly.
 Icinga can segment the alerts and send them to a specific user only.
-In short, this network performance monitoring tools have all the specific and special feature that a company needed for monitoring its network.
+In short, these network performance monitoring tools have all the specific and special features that a company needed for monitoring its network.
 It is free.
 And if you the REST API complex, then there are abundant manuals available to help you.

 It is the first choice for organizations of all sizes.
-It supports all version of Windows.
+It supports all versions of Windows.
 What you need is the download the software on your device.

 Advanced IP Scanner is swift and lightweight.
-Within the user-defined range, it scans all IP address.
+Within the user-defined range, it scans all IP addresses.
 Network devices identified automatically, and you can find they are active or not.
 You save the favorite devices and look them in privacy.
-Thus IP Scanner is suitable for all company.
+Thus IP Scanner is suitable for all companies.

 It is easy to use and if you don’t want to define the Ip range, then don’t do it.
-What you have to do is click on the scan option and program will start scanning the device of your network and report you.
-To get more information, right click on the device.
+What you have to do is click on the scan option and the program will start scanning the device of your network and report you.
+To get more information, right-click on the device.

 At last with the limitations, Advanced IP Scanner can work with high-level enterprise environments.
 And it is entirely free to use.